 If you’ve ever thought about starting a podcast, it’s never been easier to do so, especially if you’re already producing great videos.
 Your video can easily be converted to a podcast by using just the audio from your video.
 Add a custom intro and outro that is relevant to podcast listeners, and you’re ready to go!

-Using Garageband or similar software, you can quickly extract the audio from your video, allowing you to download it as an MP3 File and upload it to your podcast RSS feed.
+Duplikit can quickly extract the audio from your video, allowing you to download it as an MP3 File and upload it to your podcast RSS feed.
+Through our Video to Podcast Converter, you can also submit audio files of your podcast’s intro or outro, which can replace your standard “Like my video and subscribe to my channel” YouTube prompt.

 "Flash Briefings" are essentially micro-podcasts which are made for devices such as Echo Dot, Google Home, etc. This new form of audio-only content is slowly growing in popularity.
 On Amazon’s Echo devices, users can add/subscribe to Flash Briefings and receive weekly news or tips simply by saying, “Alexa, play my Flash Briefings.”